 Abstract

-This contribution proposes to enable signalling picture rate information (num_units_in_tick, time_scale, etc.), without requiring the additional syntax necessary to signal a complete HRD model (bitrate, buffer size, delivery model, etc.).
-It is asserted there are applications that can benefit from signaling picture rate without the overhead of also requiring a complete HRD model and also noted that this capability was present in AVC as well as HEVC.
+This contribution proposes to enable signalling picture rate information (num_units_in_tick and time_scale), without requiring the additional syntax necessary to signal a complete HRD model (bitrate, buffer size, delivery model, etc.).
+It is asserted there are applications that can benefit from signalling picture rate without the overhead of also requiring a complete HRD model.
+It is also noted that this capability was present in AVC as well as HEVC.

 Specifically, this contribution recommends removing the current restriction that general_nal_hrd_params_present_flag and general_vcl_hrd_params_present_flag shall not be both equal to 0.

-Additionally, when general_nal_hrd_params_present_flag and general_vcl_hrd_params_present_flag are both equal to 0, it is proposed that general HRD parameter syntax that is relevant only when signalling an HRD model can also be skipped.
+Additionally, when general_nal_hrd_params_present_flag and general_vcl_hrd_params_present_flag are both equal to 0, it is proposed that other HRD parameter syntax elements that are relevant only when signalling an HRD model can also be skipped.

+V2 of this document additionally proposes to reintroduce the poc_proportional_to_timing syntax from HEVC as a means to indicate that the output timing information is proportional to the signalled POC values.
+It is asserted that this provides a convenient manner to indicate picture timing for common use cases, such as fixed picture rate streams.

 Introduction

-This contribution asserts that many applications benefit from picture rate to be signalled within the bitstream.
-Even with formats where higher system layers carry timing information, the presence of picture rate encoded in the bitstream can be beneficial when operations such as demultiplexing/remultiplexing are performed and also ensure the intended picture rate (essential information needed to determine correct display format) is preserved.
+This contribution asserts that many applications benefit from signalling picture rate within the bitstream.
+Even for use cases where higher system layers carry timing information, the presence of picture rate encoded in the bitstream can be beneficial when operations such as demultiplexing/remultiplexing are performed, in order to ensure the intended picture rate (essential information needed to determine correct display format) is preserved.

-In the VVC draft text, JVET-R2001-vA, the information relevant to picture timing (num_units_in_tick, time_scale, fixed_pic_rate_flag, and elemental_duration_in_tc_minus1) cannot be signalled without also sending a full HRD model.
+In the VVC draft text, JVET-R2001-vA, the information relevant to picture timing (num_units_in_tick and time_scale) cannot be signalled without also sending a full HRD model.
 This includes several parameters that signal bitrate, buffer size, constant or variable bitrate delivery model, etc.

 Section 7.3.5.1